The early blind levels in a multi-table poker tournament are the easiest blind levels to play.

 You really want to fold most hands in this blind level until the fishy players are weeded out.
 The key is to stay calm, collected and in the zone until the middle rounds.

 Some strategy guides claim that you should only play AA and KK in the early rounds.
 This is a little too tight.
 If you're in late position with a pair or A-x suited, there's no reason why you would want to fold, especially if you can get in cheap.

-While you want to double up in the early rounds, it's not absolutely necessary to do so.
+While you want to double up in the early rounds it's not absolutely necessary to do so.
 Generally you should stick with the basic strong, premium hands for the first blind level.

-A Simple Strategy to Stick To
+A Simple MTT Strategy to Stick To:

 How to play each of these hands regarding the blinds will come below but first you should take a couple of things into account: